I Make $70K A Year & Spent $2,340 On My Wellness Routine This Week

 Day Two

 8:45 a.m. — I wake up later than usual for my day.
 Luckily, I’m working from home right now, so I don’t have to commute.
 I do my hair and pull on a pair of jeans (I’ve worn leggings for about a month straight and have decided I need the structure that I get from rigid denim).
 I smear on Dr. Jart BB cream ($39).
 The cream has SPF 45 in it and makes my skin look better on video calls (small wins!).
-On top of that I apply SUPERGLOOP!’s Glow Stick sunscreen ($25).
+On top of that I apply SUPERGOOP!’s Glow Stick sunscreen ($25).
 I’m truly all about protection.

 Advertisement